varseus/ImageProcessing/README.md

 # create the darken by INCREMENT amount version of IMAGE-NAME in the processor to DEST-IMAGE-NAME in the processor
 darken IMAGE-NAME DEST-IMAGE-NAME INCREMENT

+# create the blur of IMAGE-NAME in the processor to DEST-IMAGE-NAME in the processor blur IMAGE-NAME DEST-IMAGE-NAME

+# create the sharpen of IMAGE-NAME in the processor to DEST-IMAGE-NAME in the processor sharpen IMAGE-NAME DEST-IMAGE-NAME

+# create the greyscale of IMAGE-NAME in the processor to DEST-IMAGE-NAME in the processor greyscale IMAGE-NAME DEST-IMAGE-NAME

+# create the sepiaTone of IMAGE-NAME in the processor to DEST-IMAGE-NAME in the processor sepiaTone IMAGE-NAME DEST-IMAGE-NAME

 #quit
 q